develffn/FundX-KB/getting-started/application-updates.md

 ---
 description: >-
-  Quantower — is a constantly developing application that is why you can be sure to open more and more useful features each day.
+  FundX — is a constantly developing application that is why you can be sure to open more and more useful features each day.
 ---